aws-samples/aws-modernization-with-baffle/content/1_ModuleOne/intro_labsetup.md

 ![CFTcreatestack-1](../images/CFT_createstack-1.png)

-4. Select Choose and existing template then Upload a template file then Choose file and navigate to the file.
+4. Select Choose an existing template, then Upload a template file, then Choose file and navigate to the file.
 Select the file and click Open.
 Click Next

 ![CFTcreatestack-2](../images/CFT-createstack-2.png)